Safeguarding Policy

 Embedding organisational commitment

-Stewardship staff will receive regular training/briefing on their responsibilities and obligations under this policy and it will form part of the induction for new staff and trustees.
+Stewardship staff will receive regular training/briefing on their responsibilities and obligations under this policy, and it will form part of the induction for new staff and trustees.

 Reporting and responding to concerns

-We are committed to reporting all relevant incidents to the Charity Commission for England and Wales via a serious incident report.
-We will also report incidents to other regulatory bodies and government departments or funding bodies, where appropriate.
+We are committed to reporting all relevant incidents to the Charity Commission for England and Wales via a Serious Incident Report.
+We will also report incidents to other regulatory or funding bodies and government departments, where appropriate.
 Where there is evidence that criminal activity may have taken place, or concerns have been raised in relation to a child or vulnerable adult, we will report to the relevant police and/or safeguarding authorities as appropriate.
-Decisions to report to external authorities will be fully risk assessed and anonymization/pseudonymisation considered when necessary.
-Reporting will not be avoided on the basis that it may harm Stewardship’s reputation or give rise to litigation and any concerns in relation to data protection will not act as a barrier to reporting, although will be carefully considered to ensure that the disclosure is made within the legal framework for so doing.

 Policy Review